 The uniform methodology for determining if a particular school is over capacity, based on the adopted level of service standards, shall be determined by the School Board.
 The School Board hereby selects permanent program capacity as the methodology to determine the capacity of elementary, middle and high schools.
 Relocatables (portables) are not considered permanent capacity.
 For special purpose schools, the methodology to determine capacity shall be based on total program capacity (includes portables).
-Consistent with Section 3.1 of the Amended Interlocal Agreement for Public School Facility Planning, school enrollment shall be based on the annual enrollment of each individual school, based on actual counts reported to the Department of Education in October of each year.
-The School Board will determine whether adequate capacity exists for a proposed development, based on the level of service standards and concurrency service areas according to the standards set in Section 4.2 (a) of the Amended Interlocal Agreement for Public School Facility Planning.
+Consistent with Section 3.1 of the Amended Interlocal Agreement for Public School Facility Planning, school enrollment shall be based on the annual enrollment of each individual school, based on actual counts reported to the Department of Education in October of a proposed development, based on the level of service standards and concurrency service areas according to the standards set in Section 4.2 (a) of the Amended Interlocal Agreement for Public School Facility Planning.